CrossScarDev/upsm/README.md

 The name of the `.gen` directory tells the installer what system app to patch.
 For example if a `.gen` directory was named `ExampleApp.gen` then it would patch `/System/ExampleApp.pdx`.

-#### patch?: string

-`patch` is an optional option that is the path to the patch file that should be used to patch part of PlaydateOS.
-If `patch` is not specified then the first `.patch` file will be used.

 #### options: string

 The `options` option is simply the options passed to the `patch` that were used for